'Choose - I kill you or rape you': abuse accusations surge in Ethiopia's war

 In Mekelle, one man was beaten up after begging soldiers to stop raping a 19-year-old, according to a medical worker who treated both victims.
 Mekelle charity Elshadai said it has prepared 50 beds for rape victims.

-Additional reporting by Nairobi newsroom; Writing by Andrew Cawthorne; Editing by Alexandra Zavis and Nick Tattersall
+Additional reporting by Nairobi newsroom; Writing by Andrew Cawthorne; Editing by Alexandra Zavis, Nick Tattersall and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.